sjmeehan9/algo-trading/README.md

-Save historical stock market data, train reinforcement learning models on the same data in a realistic trading environment, backtest the model's performance and execute paper or live account trades using a trained model.
+Save historical stock market data, train reinforcement learning models on the same data in a realistic trading environment, backtest the model's performance and execute paper or live account trades using a trained model on live streaming data.
+Or create and integrate a bespoke trading strategy that uses past periods of stock market data to return a trading action.
 This application leverages the Interactive Brokers TWS API to provide a set of straightforward and integrated tools, designed to train and deploy reinforcement learning models in the most realistic conditions, emulating the costs and constraints of live trading in the TWS